-Climbing 101 is Delhi Rock’s four part introduction to climbing course.
-At the end of this course, students will have:
+Climbing 101 is Delhi Rock’s introduction to climbing safety and technique.
+At the end of this four-part course, students will have:

-- Been instructed in the basic technical movement principles climbing is known for, so that they have a good understanding of climbing efficiency and utilising technique and balance
+Been instructed in the basic technical movement principles climbing is known for

 Part 1 is about explaining climbing to you, illustrating the things we intend you to learn, and do equipment analysis and discussion.
 You’ll finish Part 1 with some basic climbing and guided belay practice.

 Part 2 is about doing lots of belay practice and climbing in the gym, carrying out a normal climbing session with oversight.
 You’ll learn about routes, grades, planning, and technical movement.

 Both days you will be climbing with an experienced instructor at hand to give you practical and tailored feedback on your climbing.